abh1n4v/courseFeedbackBot/README.md

 ```

 4. Wait for the prompt and fill in number of theory and practical courses.
-Click on the first empty field (under Punctuality in Theory Courses) and wait a few seconds
+Quickly Click on the first empty field (under Punctuality in Theory Courses) and wait a few seconds

 5. Now, relax and enjoy as the bot fills the feedback form for you.